canvas-medical/documentation/collections/_sdk/data/allergy_intolerance.md

 allergies = patient.allergy_intolerances.all()
 ```

-If you have a patient ID, you can get the allergies for the patient with the `for_patient` method on the `AllergyIntolerance` model.
+If you have a patient ID, you can get the allergies for the patient with the `for_patient` method on the `AllergyIntolerance` model:

 ```python
 from canvas_sdk.v1.data.allergy_intolerance import AllergyIntolerance